ppy/osu-wiki/wiki/Gameplay/Game_modifier/No_Scope/en.md

 ![No Scope customisation options in the game client](/wiki/Gameplay/Game_modifier_(lazer)/img/customise/NS.png)

-- **Hidden at combo** (0–50, default 10): The combo at which the cursor or catcher will be fully hidden.
+- **Hidden at combo** (0–50, default: 10): The combo at which the cursor or catcher will be fully hidden.
 If set to 0, it will only be visible during breaks.

+*Changing this option doesn't make the mod unranked.*

 [osu!]: /wiki/shared/mode/osu.png "osu!"
 [osu!catch]: /wiki/shared/mode/catch.png "osu!catch"